Equilibration of Topological Defects Near the Deconfined Quantum Multicritical Point: Abstract

 \section{Abstract}

-Deconfined quantum criticality (DQC) arises from fractionalization of quasi-particles and leads to fascinating behaviors beyond the Landau-Ginzburg-Wilson (LGW) description of phase transitions.
-The unusual aspects of DQC in equilibrium also suggest exotic phenomena out of equilibrium, which are still largely unexplored.
-Here we study manifestations of DQC when driving (quantum annealing) a two-dimensional quantum magnet through a critical point separating antiferromagnetic and spontaneously dimerized ground states.
-Numerical simulations show that the celebrated Kibble-Zurek scaling (KZS) mechanism is inadequate for describing the annealing process.
-To explain our results, we introduce the concept of dual asymmetric KZS, where a deconfinement time enters in addition to the conventional relaxation time and the scaling also depends on the direction in which the system is driven through the critical point according to a duality principle connecting the topological defects in the two phases.
-These defects---spinons in the dimerized phase and space-time hedgehogs in the antiferromagnetic phase---require a much longer time scale for equilibration than the amplitude of the order parameter.
-Beyond the new insights into DQC, our scaling approach provides a new window into out-of-equilibrium criticality with multiple length and time scales.
+Deconfined quantum criticality (DQC) arises from fractionalization of quasi-particles and leads to fascinating behaviors beyond the Landau-Ginzburg-Wilson description of phase transitions.
+Here, we study the critical dynamics when driving a two-dimensional quantum magnet through a weakly first-order transition point near a putative deconfined multicritical point separating antiferromagnetic and spontaneously dimerized ground states.
+Numerical simulations show that the conventional Kibble-Zurek scaling (KZS) mechanism is inadequate for describing the annealing process.
+We introduce the concept of dual asymmetric KZS, where both a pseudocritical relaxation time and the deconfinement time enter and the scaling also depends on the driving direction according to a duality principle connecting the topological defects in the two phases.
+These defects require a much longer time scale for equilibration than the amplitude of the order parameter.
+Beyond advancing the DQC scenario, our scaling approach provides a new window into out-of-equilibrium criticality with multiple length and time scales.

-The concept of deconfined quantum criticality (DQC) was introduced \cite{Senthil2004,Levin2004prb,Senthil2006prb} as a paradigm beyond that of Landau-Ginzburg-Wilson (LGW) for certain continuous phase transitions between ordered ground states with unrelated broken symmetries.
-Though evidence for critical points with fractionalized excitations and emergent gauge fields has been found in simulations of lattice models \cite{Sandvik2007prl,Melko2008prl,Lou2009prb,Chen2013prl,Harada2013prb,Nahum2015prx,Nahum2015prl,Shao2016,Ma2018prb}, the exact nature of the DQC phenomenon is still under intense scrutiny \cite{Wang2017prx,Ihrig2019prb,Zhao2020prl,Ma20,Nahum20,He21,Wang21,Lu21,Yuan23,Christos23}.
+{\bf INTRODUCTION}\\ The concept of deconfined quantum criticality (DQC) was introduced \cite{Senthil2004,Levin2004prb,Senthil2006prb} as a paradigm beyond that of Landau-Ginzburg-Wilson (LGW) for certain continuous phase transitions between ordered ground states with unrelated broken symmetries.
+Though evidence for critical points with fractionalized excitations and emergent gauge fields has been found in simulations of lattice models \cite{Sandvik2007prl,Melko2008prl,Lou2009prb,Chen2013prl,Harada2013prb,Nahum2015prx,Nahum2015prl,Shao2016,Ma2018prb}, the exact nature of the DQC phenomenon is still under intensive scrutiny \cite{Wang2017prx,Ihrig2019prb,Zhao2020prl,Ma20,Nahum20,He21,Wang21,Lu21,Yuan23,Christos2023pnas}.